Trust, equity and sustainability: VMware's Gelsinger on a 2030 Agenda

-NEW YORK, Dec 10 (Reuters) - “Your generation has accomplished extraordinary things.
+NEW YORK (Reuters) - “Your generation has accomplished extraordinary things.
 But did you have to bankrupt this planet?”

 That recent comment from Pat Gelsinger’s daughter-in-law was “a slap in the face,” said Gelsinger, the chief executive of software maker VMware Inc.